No products in the cart.

 CBD can seem a little complicated to new users, so let’s back up a little bit.
 The hemp plant that CBD is derived from contains a few classes of beneficial compounds:

-- Flavonoids – These are found in all kinds of plants including everyday fruits, vegetables, and more.
-Like terpenes, flavonoids have been shown to have some therapeutic applications, too.
+Flavonoids are found in plants including everyday fruits, vegetables, and more.
+Like terpenes, flavonoids may have some therapeutic applications, too.

 What is Broad-Spectrum CBD?